devopsacademyau/academy/classes/04class/ecs_ecr_fargate/README.md

 Amazon ECR image scanning helps in identifying software vulnerabilities in your container images.
 Amazon ECR uses the Common Vulnerabilities and Exposures (CVEs) database from the open source Clair project and provides you with a list of scan findings.
 You can review the scan findings for information about the security of the container images that are being deployed.
 For more information about Clair, [see Clair on GitHub](https://github.com/quay/clair).

-How to create a repository that scans on push
+How to create a repository that scans on push.

     aws ecr create-repository --repository-name NAME --image-scanning-configuration scanOnPush=true --region ap-southeast-2

-How to update an existing repository to scan on push
+How to update an existing repository to scan on push.

     aws ecr put-image-scanning-configuration --repository-name NAME --image-scanning-configuration scanOnPush=true --region